Outdoor & Urban Adventures in Denver

 Hike and Bike at Red Rocks Park

 Red Rocks Park & Amphitheatre is known the world over for its summer concert series, but during the day, it makes for a gorgeous hiking and biking destination.
 The Trading Post Trail is 1.4 miles in length, and goes through spectacular rock formations, valleys and a natural meadow.
 Some of the terrain is rough, so hiking boots/ shoes are recommended.
 Also, hikers should be prepared for adverse weather conditions as the weather can change very quickly.
 If mountain biking is your pleasure, the Red Rocks Trail, which starts at the lower north lot is just the ticket.
 The trail splits with one segment going north to connect to Jefferson County's Matthews-Winters park and the other segment goes east to connect to the Dakota Ridge Trail.
 The Red Rocks Trail continues on to Matthews-Winters, creating a dramatic 6-mile loop.

 See Large Carnivores at Wild Animal Sanctuary

 Lions, Tigers and Bears, Oh My!
 Visit the Wild Animal Sanctuary, a 320-acre rescue and educational facility, located just 30 miles outside of Denver, where more than 300 large carnivores roam free.
 One of the only places in America where you can see lion prides and groups of other carnivores living in natural habitats.

 Just 10 minutes from downtown Denver, the Rocky Mountain Arsenal Wildlife Refuge is a massive re-vegetation effort to restore the land to native shortgrass prairie habitat.
 More than 330 species of wildlife including bison, deer, and burrowing owls live here seasonally or year-round.
 Outdoor activities here include birdwatching (majestic bald eagles are regular visitors), fishing, and viewing the amazing bison herd.

 Take a Hot Air Balloon Ride

 You've never really seen the Rocky Mountains until you've seen them from a hot air balloon.
 Enjoy spectacular views of the majestic Rocky Mountains as you float high above the the Front Range.
-There are several options, including Fair Wind Hot Air Balloon Flights & Rides in Boulder, Adventures Out West in Colorado Springs and Colorado Hot Air Balloon Rides in Dillon and Boulder.
+There are several options, including Fair Wind Hot Air Balloon Flights & Rides in Boulder and Adventures Out West in Colorado Springs.